bdtinc/maskcam/README.md

 ```

 ## Additional Information
+Further information about working with and customizing MaskCam is provided on separate pages in the [docs](docs) folder.
+This section gives a brief description and link to each page.

 ### Running on Jetson Nano Developer Kit Using BalenaOS
+[BalenaOS](https://www.balena.io/os/) is a lightweight operating system designed for running containers on embedded devices.
+It provides several advantages for fleet deployment and management, especially when combined with balena's balenaCloud mangament system.
+If you'd like to try running MaskCam with balenaOS instead of JetPack OS on your Jetson Nano, please follow the instructions at [BalenaOS-DevKit-Nano-Setup.md](docs/BalenaOS-DevKit-Nano-Setup.md).

+### Custom Container Development
+MaskCam is intended to be a reference design for any connected smart camera application.
+You can create your own application by starting from our pre-built container, modifying it to add the code files and packages needed for your program, and then re-building the container.
+The [Custom-Container-Development.md](docs/Custom-Container-Development.md) gives instructions on how to build your own container based off MaskCam.

-### Building From Source on Jetson Nano Developer Kit
+#### Building From Source on Jetson Nano Developer Kit
+Please see [How to Build your Own Container from Source on the Jetson Nano](https://github.com/bdtinc/maskcam/blob/main/docs/Custom-Container-Development.md#how-to-build-your-own-container-from-source-on-the-jetson-nano) for instructions on how to build a custom MaskCam container on your Jetson Nano Developer Kit.

-### Adapt Your Own Detection Model
+#### Using Your Own Detection Model
+Please see [How to Use Your Own Detection Model](https://github.com/bdtinc/maskcam/blob/main/docs/Custom-Container-Development.md#how-to-use-your-own-detection-model) for instructions on how to use your own detection model rather than our mask detection model.

+### Installing MaskCam Manually (Without a Container)
+MaskCam can also be installed manually, rather than by downloading our pre-built container.
+Using a manual installation of MaskCam can help with development if you'd prefer not to work with containers.
+If you'd like to install MaskCam without using containers, please see [docs/Manual-Dependencies-Installation.md](docs/Manual-Dependencies-Installation.md).

 ### Running on Jetson Nano with Photon Carrier Board
-Please see the setup instructions at [docs/Photon-Nano-Setup.md](docs/Photon-Nano-Setup.md) for how to set up and run MaskCam on the Photon Nano.
+For our hardware prototype of MaskCam, we used a Jetson Nano module and a [Connect Tech Photon carrier board](https://connecttech.com/product/photon-jetson-nano-ai-camera-platform/), rather than the Jetson Nano Developer Kit.
+We used the Photon because the Developer Kit is not sold or warrantied for production use.
+Using the Photon allowed us to quickly create a production-ready prototype using off-the-shelf hardware.
+If you have a Photon carrier board and Jetson Nano module, you can install MaskCam on them by using the setup instructions at [docs/Photon-Nano-Setup.md](docs/Photon-Nano-Setup.md).

 ### Useful Development Scripts
-During development, some scripts were produced which might be useful for
-other developers to debug or update the software.
-These include an MQTT sniffer,
-a script to run the TensorRT model on images, and to convert a model trained
-with the original YOLO Darknet implementation to TensorRT.
+During development, some scripts were produced which might be useful for other developers to debug or update the software.
+These include an MQTT sniffer, a script to run the TensorRT model on images, and to convert a model trained with the original YOLO Darknet implementation to TensorRT format.
 Basic usage for all these tools is covered on [docs/Useful-Development-Scripts.md](docs/Useful-Development-Scripts.md).